Layr-Labs/eigensdk-go/operator/README.md

 We recommend implementing your own reponse calculator if you need to save state between responses.
 If you need to save a state between the operator responses, then you should implement your Response calculator following the above interface.
 As a suggestion, you should place the calculation logic in the `ComputeResponse` method and initialize the necessary things for calculating the response on the new response calculator builder.

-If you don't need to save a state between the operator responses you can use the `NewFunctionResponseCalculator` function, provided by the SDK in the operator package, that receives a function that computes the result from an input returning an output (or an error if fails) and returns a `ResponseCalculator` that on every call to the `ComputeResponse` method will call the received function.
+If you don't need to save a state between the operator responses you can use the `NewFunctionResponseCalculator` function, provided by the SDK in the operator package.
+You can find it on `operator/response_calculator.go`.